ismail-naik/aws-sqs-send-springboot/README.md

 # aws-sqs-send-springboot
 Send Messages to AWS SQS using spring boot

 #Adding or Configuring AWS credentials:

 Create a IAM user in AWS and copy your credentials to connect to AWS environment using AWS JAVA JDK.
+In order to connect AWS using AWS JDK
+There are multiple ways to load credentials refer AWS doucment on this and I had mentioned only few ways here and refer the source code for the same in the repo

-You can set Enviroment variable or Create a profile file as mentioned below.
+Using Enviroment variable or Create a profile file as mentioned below.
 1. Enviroment Variables
    Go your pc or laptop enviroment variable window and add two variable mentioned in under point 2.